-The City of Edinburgh Council will protect a further 25 green spaces for good - taking their total to 59 local parks - to ensure nearly all the city's residents live no more than a ten-minute walk from a protected green space.
+Working with Fields in Trust, The City of Edinburgh Council hopes to protect a further 23 green spaces forever - taking their total to 57 local parks.
+This will ensure nearly all the city's residents live no more than a ten-minute walk from a protected green space.

 Read the announcement

 The commitment was announced by TRH The Duke and Duchess of Cambridge at an event in Starbank Park in Edinburgh

 From the beneficiaries

 Users of Edinburgh's parks feature in our new video highlighting the importance of local green spaces

 Green Space Index